 So this weekend was the Ironman 70.3 Auckland Asia Pacific Championships, the first big race of the 2014 season and to kick things off everyone did a great job.
 I was blown away with how stacked the professional field was.
 You won’t see another pro field with this many big names in it until the World Championships later in the year.
 The race was put on to an unbelievable standard thanks to the organization, the volunteers and Auckland city and not to mention the great crowds of spectators out there making the hard racing so much sweeter, and last but not least the weather Gods were good to us giving Auckland an absolutely amazing day to showcase the sport and the great city I call home.

 With not being able to stand on the start line last year after being taken out by a car door 2 days before the race which resulted in a slow start to my 2013 season due to a concussion I was very grateful to be a part of the action this time around.

-Olympic gold medalist Jan Frodeno took line honors with seasoned pro Richie Cunningham showing he has stepped up his game to a whole new level of racing to take the silver.
-The other names that were in the top 8 included 2 x Olympic medalist Bevan Docherty, home favorite Cam Brown, 5 x world champion Craig Alexander and super runner Tim Reed.
-The girls podium was Cat Morrison, Annabel Luxford and Jo Lawn.
+Olympic gold medalist Jan Frodeno took line honours with seasoned pro Richie Cunningham showing he has stepped up his game to a whole new level of racing to take the silver.
+The other names that were in the top 8 included 2 x Olympic medalist Bevan Docherty, home favourite Cam Brown, 5 x world champion Craig Alexander and super runner Tim Reed.
+The girl’s podium was Cat Morrison, Annabel Luxford and Jo Lawn.

 A week of recovery ahead before getting back into the serious miles in my build up for Nutri-Grain Ironman NZ on the 1st March.